kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

     }
 }
 {% endprism %}
-Instead of using AJAX to load in data from either an HTML or text file, we're now loading it from a `json` file called `soccerplayers.json`.
+Instead of using AJAX to load in data from either an HTML or text file, we loaded it in from a JSON file called `soccerplayers.json`.
 {% prism javascript %}
 // sample08/scripts.js
 (function(){